📝 Meeting Summarizer

 When to Use

-Use this skill after any logistics business meeting: daily dispatch huddles, carrier performance reviews, customer quarterly business reviews (QBRs), ops standups, safety briefings, claims review meetings, lane bid discussions, or internal strategy sessions.
-It turns scattered notes into a clean record with clear ownership and deadlines.
+Use this skill after any logistics business meeting: daily dispatch huddles, carrier performance reviews, customer quarterly business reviews (QBRs), ops standups, safety briefings, claims review meetings, lane bid discussions, S&OP / planning meetings, or internal strategy sessions.
+It turns scattered notes into a clean record with clear ownership, deadlines, and a defensible decision history the team can audit later.

 Required Input